 “Good, let’s get busy.”

+I boil eggs, my method after trying all sorts of alternatives, is to put them in room temp water, then let the eggs cook as the water heats to a boil.
+Let them go another minute or so, turn off the heat and ignore.
+If I want the yolks not quite cooked, take off the heat as soon as the water boils, swap the hot water for tap with a few cubes of ice.
 We also add them to the chicken salad, with spicy pickle relish, Tonkatsu sauce, Kewpie mayonnaise, onion and chopped roasted almonds.
 We use Kewpie, Japanese mayo, it’s firmer than American, it isn’t pumped full of air, made with rice vinegar and a bit more edge than common mayonnaise.
+A good alternative is olive oil mayo.

 “When do we need to do the pork loin?”